nickda/pan-bootstrap-azure-aviatrix/README.md

 }
 ```

-This is an Azure port of the following module for AWS by Bayu Wibowo:
+This is an Azure port of the following module for AWS by @bayupw:
 https://github.com/bayupw/terraform-aws-pan-bootstrap-aviatrix/

 ## Contributing